zhaoshengEE/Millennium_Library/Data_Structures_and_Algorithms/A_Common-Sense_Guide_to_Data_Structures_and_Algorithms/Chapter 03 O Yes! Big O Notation.md

 ## Soul of Big O

-- How the number of steps increase as the data changes
+- How the number of steps increase as the data changes.

-## Key Questions of O(N)
+## Key Questions of Big O

-- If there are N data elements, how many steps will the algorithm take, or
+- If there are N data elements, how many steps will an algorithm takes, or
-- If passing in the number N, how many steps will the algorithm take.
+- If passing in the number N, how many steps will an algorithm takes.

 ## Three Types of Big O